 The circuit is rather simple, uses only one transistor and few passive components.

-Here the RF feedback is taken from the centre tap of C2 and C3, close to original Collpit’s oscillator.
+Here the RF feedback is taken from the center tap of C2 and C3, close to original Collpit’s oscillator.

 You can calculate the effective capacitance of the tuned LC circuit by determining the series capacitance of C2 and C3.